Telling a Good Story

 Once upon a time, there was an inventive, creative, and fun couple named Terry and Susan.
 They had a really great idea for a product, so they decided to start a company.
-It was a fledgeling startup, but Terry and Susan were excited to bring something fun and innovative to the marketplace.
-Enamoured by their newly discovered “entrepreneur gene,” they set to work in their house crafting business plans, outlining wondrous ideas of fantastical products, and having a grand time.
+It was a fledgling startup, but Terry and Susan were excited to bring something fun and innovative to the marketplace.
+Enamored by their newly discovered “entrepreneur gene,” they set to work in their house crafting business plans, outlining wondrous ideas of fantastical products, and having a grand time.
 The world was truly their oyster, as they brainstormed and dreamed their way to where their company, inevitably, would take over the world.

 However, as they began telling their relatives and friends about their newfound business and products, they found themselves struggling to relay the genius of their ideas.
 They found, with enough explaining, that folks eventually came to understand what they were trying to do, but this often took tedious amounts of time, with face-to-face contact, to achieve.

 One day, opportunity came knocking, and Terry and Susan had chance to pitch their favorite product to a national store chain.
 Terry and Susan rounded up a top-notch team to help them with this task, because this was gonna be huge!
 However, as the team assembled, a problem began to emerge and became glaringly clear: What, exactly, were they selling?
 And what’s more, how could they talk about it in a crowded marketplace?
 They knew their product, but what made it different, or better than anyone else’s?
 Who was their target market?
 What story were they telling?